glopezep/opery/README.md

 # opery

-> Operay is a best ORM switcher
+> Opery is the best ORM abstraction tool to create database modules for your projects.

 ## Features

 * Makes easy the use of repository pattern in this way code doesn't break.
 * Based on adapters pattern.
+* Allows to change orm easily

 ## Install